foxcpp/sutrc/README.md

 Called by client to create new agent account.
 Works only if `GET /agents_selfreg` returns 1.

+You don't need to supply `Authorization` header.

+You can replace other's agent (or your own if you want to change password) accounts but can't replace admin accounts using this endpoint, in this case your attempt will be ignored without error.

 ##### `POST /agent_selfreg?enabled=1`

 Allow previous endpoint to be used. `enabled=0` undoes